 Family meals can offer health benefits for parents, too.
 Regular family meals can help us build and maintain healthy eating habits, such as consuming appropriate portions and eating more fruits and vegetables.7 They have also been associated with positive social and mental health of the parents.8

 And family meals are convenient.
 By making one meal that everyone can eat together you avoid becoming a short order cook, which can add up to a lot more work (and stress!) to feed your family.

 Need help figuring out what to make for family meals?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET), and Saturday – Sunday 8am-2pm (ET).
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET).
 Chat Now!

 8 Tips to help make family mealtime better